maidsafe-archive/MaidSafe-Routing/docs/sentinel.md

             Handle pre-sentinel {
               GetGroupKey->
               GetGroupKeyResponse (preserve message id, Group Keys,
-                                   original signature from)
+                                   // original signature from GetGroupKey)
-                             --> will pass filter only once,
-                                 not for every targeted node
-                                 unless we add a target_id field to filterValue, which does not naturally belong in header...

             }
           }
+          Accumulate original message and GetKeyResponse (one per source.node) (only if we have called for it) Merge keys to verify group
+          Return Sentinel
         }
+        Handle Message in Persona
       }
     >